How to install a Lightroom preset: a complete step-by-step guide

 8. Restart Lightroom for the changes to take effect.

-When you reopen the program, you will see the new presets in the Develop module, left panel, within the "Presets" section.
-If you don't see them, check that you haven't copied the folder one layer above or below "Develop Presets"..
+When you reopen the program, you'll see the new presets in the Develop module, left panel, within the "Presets" section.
+If you don't see them, check that you haven't copied the folder one layer above or below "Develop Presets".

 Install presets on Mac (Lightroom Classic)

-On macOS the process is almost identical, only the access to preferences from the application menu changes.
-Do it like this, without getting lost:
+On macOS, the process is almost identical; only the access to preferences from the application menu changes.
+Here's how, without getting lost :

 1. Opens Lightroom (Classic version).